+38268656112 (WhatsApp & Telegram)

 Nature and attractions

-However, what attracts tourists most are Montenegrin beaches, which are considered the most beautiful in Europe.
+However, what attracts tourists most are Montenegrin beaches, considered the most beautiful in Europe.
 These beaches stretch along the entire coast of Montenegro, from the Albanian to Croatian border.
 National parks, five of them in Montenegro, represent unique natural attractions.

 *National park Biogradska Gora – one of the last primeval forests in Europe.

-*National park Durmitor – rafting down the Tara canyon, the deepest canyon in Europe, is one of the most popular activities in Montenegro.
+*National park Durmitor – rafting down the Tara Canyon, the deepest canyon in Europe, is one of the most popular activities in Montenegro.

 *National park Lake Skadar – the largest lake in the Balkans and habitat of varied flora and fauna.